Travelers Greeted With Hours-Long Airport Lines As Coronavirus Screenings Begin

 DHS is aware of the long lines for passengers who are undergoing increased medical screening requirements.
 Right now we are working to add additional screening capacity and working with the airlines to expedite the process.
 1(/2)— Acting Secretary Chad Wolf (@DHS_Wolf) March 15, 2020

-Paige Hardy, an American student traveling back home to London, posted a video of passengers being asked to raise their hands if they had been to mainland Europe.
+Paige Hardy, an American student traveling back home from London, posted a video of passengers being asked to raise their hands if they had been to mainland Europe.

 "After being told to write down emergency contact numbers and to prepare to potentially be emergency evacuated, we were let off the plane.
 No communication to flight attendants or passengers.
 Truly one of the most terrifying experiences of my life," Hardy said.